rodrigoimenes/rodrigoimenes.github.io/README.md

 As a professional I like to solve challenges.
 I think the main fuel to be constantly improving my career.
 Complex logical solutions are my motivation to never give up.
 I like to discuss about the best way to execute routines so i can always be developing myself aiming to become a better programmer.
 During my professional years (10+), I've found out that it's imperative to improve as a person in order to become a better programmer.
-In my free time, I am a person who likes to spend time with my wife and my daughter, read about technology and play online games.
+In my free time, I am a person who likes to spend time with my wife and my children, read about technology and play games with my friends.

 I'm actually living in Teresópolis-RJ (Brazil)!